Skip to main content

 View the Civil Engineering Bachelor's Program Page (WVU Degrees that can Lead to Careers in Energy – Morgantown Campus)

-View the Economics (BS) Bachelor's Program Page (WVU Degrees that can Lead to Careers in Energy – Morgantown Campus)
+View the Economics Doctoral Program Page (WVU Degrees that can Lead to Careers in Energy – Morgantown Campus)

 Electrical Engineering